 10. Scrap off the foam.
 I just take a metal spoon and gently glide it over the surface of the jelly.
 This scrapes off the foam so you can see the pretty jelly beneath.
 The foam goes into a bowl from which the entire family takes fingerfulls the rest of the day.

 11. Ladle jelly (I use a canning funnel too) into the jelly jars, leaving 1/2″ headspace at the top.
-Prior to making jelly, I wash up my jars and lids (this recipe took 9 jelly jars) in hot, soapy water.
+Prior to making jelly, I wash up my jars and lids (this recipe took 9 jelly jars which are 8 oz each) in hot, soapy water.
 I dry them and put them on a cookie sheet in the oven on warm.
 When it is time to fill the jars I just pull out the cookie sheet.

 14. Set jars out on counter to cool and listen for lid popping.
 The lids popping is music to my ears!
 It means the jars are sealed and can stay on the shelves safely.